Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - [Amazon Web Services](https://aws.amazon.com/) S3 was used to store all static CSS and Javascript files, and images.
 - [SQLite3](https://www.sqlite.org/index.html) is the database that was used in production.
 - [PostgreSQL](https://www.postgresql.org/) is the database used by the deployed site.
-- [Heroku](https://www.heroku.com/) hosts the Milestone Project 04 website.
+- [Heroku](https://www.heroku.com/) hosts the Milestone Project.
 - [JQuery](https://jquery.com/) was used extensively throughout the site, in order to provide functionality for Bootstrap elements, and for Stripe.
 - [GitPod](https://gitpod.io/) was used as an IDE for this project.
-- [GitHub](https://github.com/) is where the Milestone Project 04's repository is stored.
+- [GitHub](https://github.com/) is where the Milestone Project repository is stored.
 Regular commits were made throughout, and code was pushed to GitHub from GitPod.
 - [Font Awesome](https://fontawesome.com/) was used for icons on the site.

 # Testing

  - There is a link on the contact page to the Facebook business page and there is also dead links to Instagram, Youtube and Twitter, all styled using their icons.
 [Screenshot of the facebook page](documentation/facebook.png)
  - There are no errors and warnings in the Developer console
- - Tested using lighthouse and it passes the result
+ - Tested using lighthouse and it passes the result.
+[Screenshot of the facebook page](documentation/lighthouse.png)
  - The page is fully responsive and has been tested using the Developer console.
  - Tested about, bag, check out, contact, home, review and products pages in all devices.
 All working fine.
  - There is no error in python codes as it passes through Pep8 online check.
  - There is no error in javascript codes as it passes through JsHint.
  - There is no error in CSS and HTML as it passes through W3C validators.
- - All the codes were formatted using git pod buit-in document formatter.
  - Tested every functionality like Stripe, add/edit/delete products, email, contact, check out, and confirmation email.
 All working fine.

 # Deployment